Cadrach/jdr/README.md

     * Game types
         * Asynchronous (Turn based, DM launches turns where player have to declare actions.
 Depends on ruleset?)
         * Live (same as asynchronous, but players must be connected to the game together to run it, skype+chat to help for this mode)
+    * Session
+        * States
+            * Open: everyone can act (DM & Players), the DM can choose to ignore some action (mark them as such)
+            * Waiting for DM: DM turns to act
+            * Waiting for Player X: Player X turn to act
+            * Waiting for Player: waiting for any player to act
+            * Paused
 * Action
     * Player describe action and rolls required (could be no rolls)
     * DM can add a roll, and/or modifiers to the roll and then declares if it is a success, miss or something else